-Koy Principle 4 Taking informed and transparent decisions, which are subject to effective scruting and managing risk Our governance arrangements Type T Taking informed and transparent decisions, which are subject to effective scrutiny and managing risk We have a robust scrutiny function to challenge decision-makers constructively, including those who work in partnership with us.
+Key Principle 4 Taking informed and transparent decisions, which are subject to effective scrutiny and managing risk Our governance arrangements Tudalen 162 We have a robust scrutiny function to challenge decision-makers constructively, including those who work in partnership with us.
 Our Council, Cabinet and committee meetings are open and transparent.
 We advertise meetings in advance, have transparent decision-making processes, publish decisions and have robust criteria for considering confidential reports.
 Elected members have the opportunity to declare interests at meetings.
 We have codes of conduct for officers and elected members.
 We operate a register of interests and hospitality.
 Our 'audit committee' is independent of the Cabinet to allow it to act objectively.
 Customers can use our feedback and complaints framework if they are not happy about the way we make decisions.
 We present external and internal regulator reports to the relevant committee and act on issues raised in those reports.
 We provided a comprehensive training programme for elected members following the last local elections.
 We have reviewed our committee reporting to provide more concise and clearer reports to our elected members to help decision making.
-We have reviewed our committee reporting to provide more concise and clearer reports to our elected members to help decision making.
 We have processes in place to manage risk effectively and regularly update our Corporate Risk Register.
 We have provided separation of duties between co-ordination of risk management and the audit of risk management.
 We have an independent and effective internal audit service operating within professional auditing standards, providing a wide range of governance, risk, operational and financial assurance, including on partnerships.
 We have a robust system of internal control, both financially and operationally.
-Our partnership framework requires each partnership to assess Assurances received Agendas, reports and minutes of Council, Cabinet, scrutiny and other committees Council meetings, papers and decisions published on the Council's website and in libraries Formal protocol for Part II (confidential) reports
+Our partnership framework requires each partnership to assess risks and outline how it will manage them.
+Our Monitoring Officer makes sure that the Council follows agreed procedures and complies with all applicable statutes and regulations.
+The Constitution and scheme of delegation clearly outl Assurances received Agendas, reports and minutes of Council, Cabinet, scrutiny and other committees Council meetings, papers and decisions published on the Council's website and in libraries Formal protocol for Part II (confidential) reports